Several New Additions at the Winery

 Much work has been done since then finishing out the sides, ceiling, and insulation.
 The new building will have a garage door that can be opened into the old winery area as well as another large opening to the outside for grapes to be brought in for processing to make them into wonderful wine.

 Our two presses here are two of the largest in the state of Texas at 18 and 35 tons.
-Daniel says that we once did 43 tons through the larger press.
+Daniel says that we once processed 43 tons through the larger press.
 This is how we are able to do custom work for other vineyards and wineries as well as our own estate wines from the grapes that we grow.

 The sides and ceiling are now in as is the spray foam insulation.